USA Volleyball and Safe Sport

 - Misconduct Related to Reporting, where the underlying allegation involves Child Abuse or Sexual Misconduct

-- Other Inappropriate Conduct, as defined herein
+- Other Inappropriate Conduct

 The Center has exclusive jurisdiction to investigate and resolve reports affecting the Movement in the bulleted categories above.